 In addition, IRWD Personnel are required to comply with the District's Records Retention Policy and any District-issued Litigation Hold Notices for Records regardless of where the Records are located.
-IRWD Personnel should not retain any Record not required to be retained by either the District's Records Retention Policy or a Litigation Hold.
+IRWD Personnel should not retain any Record not

 5. Personnel Policy No. 44 Requirements for Public Records on Personal Computer Systems and Accounts